mmicbee/CFTFIP/docs/01-project-background.md

 ## What is CFTFIP?

-CFTFIP (Care For The Future Integrated Project) is a community development proposal targeting Rachuonyo South, Oyugis Town, in Homabay County, Kenya.
+CFTFIP (Care For The Future Integrated Project) is a community development proposal targeting Nyalenda A, Kisumu EAst, in Kisumu County, Kenya.
 It is designed as an **integrated** project — meaning its four focus areas are meant to reinforce each other rather than run as separate initiatives.

 ## Why this location

-Rachuonyo South was chosen deliberately:
+Nyalenda A was chosen deliberately:

 - It has a strong population of small-scale farmers who stand to benefit directly from agricultural support.
 - It is a rural, remote sub-county — the areas where child exploitation and abuse are most prevalent, and where food security depends almost entirely on local production rather than imported supply.